-Your expert for property tax advice is Sascha Matussek.
-Our team is available to assist you with any questions you may have.
+Our experts for property tax advice are available to assist you with any questions you may have.
 Please feel free to contact our experts.
-We can easily be reached via e-mail (email@example.com) or by telephone (+49 69 76 75 77 80).
+We can easily be reached via e-mail (firstname.lastname@example.org) or by telephone (+49 69 76 75 77 80).

 Do you need support?